 - MQA is easily handled via Roon, Audirvana or Tidal, and any other streaming service such as Qobuz is a breeze to install

-- JRiver’s audio engine can be used to improve the sound of any other software if you prefer another interface, but appreciate the sound quality of JRiver’s Media Center better
+- JRiver’s audio engine can be used to improve the sound of any other software if you prefer the sound quality of JRiver Media Center

 - You can control the playback on the Baetis in a number of ways: tablet, phone, from another computer of any flavour, or even via a keyboard and trackpad transmitting directly to the Reference X3.

 - Reference SPDIF (BNC or RCA/Coaxial) and AES-EBU daughterboard with Revelation Audio Labs cryo silver cabling.

 - Runs Roon, Tidal, JRiver Media Center 26 and any other streaming service available on Windows or the internet.

 - Internal CD/DVD/BluRay drive available as standard, with dBpoweramp CD ripper included

 - HDMI 2.0 for 4K HDR video

 - 4x USB 2.0 ports (audiophile grade USB module optional)

 - AMD Ryzen APU